 - Mount Huang - Anhui.
 Group of very scenic granite peaks, very often depicted in famous Chinese paintings and contemporary photographs.
 Location where the famous Buddha's light is often observed - rainbow around the shadow.

 - Tarim Poplar forests - Xinjiang Uyghur Autonomous Region.
 Largest stands of Populus euphratica in the world.
 According to fossils, this forest here might be existing for millions of years.

 - Tiger Leaping Gorge - Yunnan.
 Canyon of Yangtze River, according to certain criteria - deepest canyon of the world.
 River here is 1600 - 1800 m above the sea level, flanked by 5,596 and 5,396 m tall mountains.

-China is cradle of one of the most ancient and and one of the most advanced civilisations of the world.
+China is cradle of one of the the most ancient and advanced civilisations of the world.
 Here have developed and coexisted numerous diverse cultures and empires, each leaving unique landmarks.